The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Vulnerability Database/CVE-2026-21258

 CVE-2026-21258 is an information disclosure vulnerability in Microsoft 365 Apps caused by improper input validation in Excel.
-This article covers the technical details, affected versions, security impact, and mitigation.
+Attackers can exploit this flaw to access sensitive data locally.
+This article covers technical details, affected versions, impact analysis, and mitigation strategies.

 CVE-2026-21258 Overview